oscardominguez17/AI/README.md

-# Will-a-Customer-Accept-the-Coupon? #

 #### Overview: ####

-The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.

-## Investigation ##

 The idea of ​​this study is to analyze the probability of a customer accepting a promotional coupon while driving depending on different types of factors.
 I based my research on drivers who were unemployed since after analyzing the distribution of occupations, I realized that it was the most common occupation within the dataframe.